mansueto-institute/local-hdi/README.md

 ## Data

-The Life Expectancy component of the HDI was calculated using tract-level life expectancy estimates from the CDC's USALEEP Project[(4)](https://www.cdc.gov/nchs/nvss/usaleep/usaleep.html) and County-Level Life Expectancy Estimates from teh Institute of Health Metrics and Evaluation. [(5)](http://ghdx.healthdata.org/record/ihme-data/united-states-life-expectancy-and-age-specific-mortality-risk-county-1980-2014)
+The Life Expectancy component of the HDI was calculated using tract-level life expectancy estimates from the CDC's USALEEP Project[(4)](https://www.cdc.gov/nchs/nvss/usaleep/usaleep.html) and County-Level Life Expectancy Estimates from the Institute of Health Metrics and Evaluation. [(5)](http://ghdx.healthdata.org/record/ihme-data/united-states-life-expectancy-and-age-specific-mortality-risk-county-1980-2014)
 USALEEP calculated a single tract-level estimate for 2010-2015, and the IHME calculated county-level estimates for every year from 1980 to 2014.

 The Education Component of the HDI was calculated using tract level estimates for total population, educational attainment for population over 25 years of age, and school enrollment ratios for population under 25 years old,  from the American Community Survey 5 Year Estimates from 2017.